gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 # [#54 Polymorphism in C++ | C++ Tutorials for Beginners](https://youtu.be/B-WWdC-H0zw)

-“Poly” means several and “morphism” means form.
+==“Poly” means several== and ==“morphism” means form==.
 So we can say that polymorphism is something that has several forms or we can say it as one name and multiple forms.
 There are two types of polymorphism:
-- Compile-time polymorphism
+- ==Compile-time polymorphism==
-- Run time polymorphism
+- ==Run time polymorphism==

 ```
                          Polymorphism